jjvanzon/JJs-Reference-Architecture/patterns/business-logic.md

 ﻿---
-title: "🤖 Patterns : Business Logic"
+title: "🤖 Business Logic Patterns"
 description: "Business logic guards the rules of a system: the invisible part of the software.
 It sits between the presentation and the data layer."
 image: "/images/patterns-business-logic-page.png"
 keywords: